PrajRana/HeapAssignment/README.md

 + make
 + env LD_PRELOAD=lib/libmalloc-ff.so tests/test (override existing malloc by LD_PRELOAD)

-   ## To run first-fit and next-fit,replace libmalloc-ff.so with
+   ## To run first-fit and next-fit replace libmalloc-ff.so with
    + env LD_PRELOAD=lib/libmalloc-ff.so tests/ffnf
    + First-Fit: libmalloc-ff.so
    + Next-Fit: libmalloc-nf.so

-   ## To run best-fit and worst-fit,replace libmalloc-ff.so with
+   ## To run best-fit and worst-fit replace libmalloc-ff.so with
    + env LD_PRELOAD=lib/libmalloc-ff.so tests/bfwf
    + Best-Fit: libmalloc-bf.so
    + worst-Fit: libmalloc-wf.so

-  ## To run other test cases,replace tests/test1 with
+  ## To run other test cases replace tests/test1 with
   + env LD_PRELOAD=lib/libmalloc-bf.so tests/test1
   + To test malloc and free: tests/test1
   + To test malloc and free: tests/test2